-I don’t like to complain about the job, because I am deeply grateful that I have managed to make a career out of this.
-Part of what keeps me going, though (since the lucrative nature of this business is not it), is that I believe in these stories.
-I believe that they are necessary to make people’s lives better, to save a flailing planet, to build a more just and equitable society.
+I believe in these stories.
+I believe that they are necessary to make people’s lives better, to save a flailing planet, and to build a more just and equitable society.

 If food is a never-ending constant in every single human’s daily life, how could we not be concerned about every aspect of how it’s produced and what it all means?